George School students will perform The Laramie Project: Ten Years Later on...

-We use your email, telephone number, and address information to reach you in case of an emergency and to share the latest campus news.
-If you have any changes in contact information, including home address, or phone numbers please update the information online asap.
+We use your email, telephone number, and home address to reach you in case of an emergency and to share the latest campus news.
+If you have any changes in contact information, please update the information online.
 Also please keep your child’s cell phone number current.
-If you need help logging in, contact email@example.com.

 International Student Information

 At George School, we are rich in cultural diversity, and our international student program contributes to this diversity.
 We have students from more than thirty countries who enjoy the rigorous academics, competitive athletics, and the transformative Quaker community that George School provides.
 Visit the International Student Information page to learn more.

 There are two options for student laundry.
 A wash and fold service is $350 for the entire school year.
 Students may drop off and pick up their laundry in Main Building between 6:00 a.m. and 3:15 p.m. on Monday, Wednesday, and Friday.
 It is helpful if students’ clothing is marked with their names.
 You may sign up here for this service.

 The school also provides machines in the dorms for student use.
 New Maytag washers and dryers have been installed in the dormitories, and are equipped with SmartCard readers.
 Coins will no longer operate the laundry machines.
 Each student who wishes to use the dorm washers and dryers will receive a laundry card pre-loaded with $5.00.
 Value can be added to the laundry card via the Value Point Terminal, which has been installed in the basement of Marshall Center.
 The terminal will take bills in $5, $10, or $20 and does not have the ability to give change.
 If the laundry card is lost, a new card can be purchased for $10 through the Value Point Terminal.
 The cost for the use of both the washer and dryer is $1.50 each.